adamelliotfields/notes-archive/2017/10/22/javascript-framework-comparison.md

   * React 16 added increased rendering speed and enhanced error management

 **Cons:**
-  * Requires an advanced understanding of modern JavaScript (you need to already be a good JavaScript developer)
-    - no `for` loops
-    - no `if` statements
-    - no global variables
-  * Is a complete paradigm shift from classical DOM traversal and manipulation using jQuery
+  * Is a complete paradigm shift from both jQuery and AngularJS, which can make it difficult to learn
-  * Not a framework, so HTTP requests and Routing require additional libraries
-  * Requires compilation (Babel) and module bundling (Webpack)
-    - this is a pro for me, but seems to be an area of concern for a lot of people
+  * Only provides component lifecycle methods - everything else you're on your own
   * Unidirectional data flow means forms will be tricky when you're first starting out
   * More complex applications using Redux have an incredibly steep learning curve
   * There are way too many options for styling components (CSS-in-JS)